augustbright/summaries/html.md

-   _blank - Opens the document in a new window or tab _parent - Opens the document in the parent frame _top - Opens the document in the full body of the window
+   _blank - Opens the document in a new window or tab _parent - Opens the document in the parent frame _top - Opens the document in the full body of the window iframe_name = Opens the document in an iframe

 - unvisited - blue (:link)
 - visited - purple (:visited)